alaurentinoofficial/kafka-spark-examples/README.md

 $ make avro-consumer
 ```

-### Protobuf
+### 4. Protobuf

 This example consists of simulating that the content encoded in the topic is a protobuf, the consumer must serialize the data as a dataframe in Spark.
-To accomplish that was used the [scalaPB](https://scalapb.github.io/) library for gRPC, for more information look the [documentation for SparkSQL](https://scalapb.github.io/docs/sparksql/)
+To accomplish that was used the [scalaPB](https://scalapb.github.io/) library for gRPC, for more insights checkout [documentation for SparkSQL](https://scalapb.github.io/docs/sparksql/)

 The schema used represents an Ecommerce product, follows the schema:
 * `id`: string